Choosing Your Student Accommodation

 - Will the property be decorated before you move in?

 - If there is a garden, are you responsible for maintenance? (if so, check that tools are provided)

-- Is the landlord professional and responsive to repairs and maintenance?
+- Is the landlord or letting agent professional and responsive to repairs and maintenance?

 - Is the property easy and cost effective to heat?

 - How much do they pay for bills?

 - Are there any outstanding issues with the property?

 There we have it, a neat guide to help you choose your student accommodation.